How Do I Get My Files On The Internet?

 Synthesized Speech Audio Files

-Simplified, "Audacity" is an amazingly powerful free audio editor.
+"Audacity" is an amazingly powerful free audio editor.
 With this application, you can do very sophisticated recording and editing of audio files.
 There is also a free version for the Mac.
-(If you use the link above, you can install Audacity on your computer with the mp3 "codec" file.)
+Make sure that you follow these directions (http://manual.audacityteam.org/man/faq_installation_and_plug_ins.html#lame) for installing the "MP3 LAME codec" file so that you can play, record, and edit mp3 audio files.

 A Wiki Application: SpringNote

-This is a remarkable wiki that allows groups to create and publish online projects.
+This wiki allows groups to create and publish online projects.

 This website allows you to create visual timelines of events.
 If you plan to teach history, you should definitely take a look at this very interesting resource.